Nic30/hdlConvertor/README.md

 This project was extracted from [HWT](https://github.com/Nic30/hwt).
 There is also Java version.
 But it seems that there is no use for it.

 This project use a ANTLR4.
-Currently, there is no universal way of distributing ANTLR4 library known to me.
+Currently, there is no universal way of distributing ANTLR4 library (c++ runtime) known to me.
 To make your live easier I included it to this package for you.